-Storage Provider means a person who owns or operates a storage facility.
+Storage Provider means a person whose storage facility is connected to the declared transmission system.

 storage space means in relation to LNG storage capacity, the right of a Market Participant to store a quantity of gas (expressed in tonnes) in an LNG storage facility in accordance with its LNG storage agreement and this Part.